 — becoming more involved in their children’s education or in community activities

-It takes great courage for many of our ELL students to walk through our door and ask for help.
-We match them with a tutor or put them in a group and they begin to learn the English language, some for the first time.
+It takes great courage for many of our students to walk through our door and ask for help.
+We match them with a tutor and they begin to learn the English language, some for the first time.

 The City of Milford and the Town of Stratford are very diverse.
 Currently there are 53 different languages spoken in the homes of Milford and Stratford and more than 15,000 adults without a high school diploma.
 We strive to reach out and help many of them.
 We strive to celebrate the importance of literacy to individuals, communities and societies everywhere, and to honor the teachers and volunteers who are making a difference by helping children and adults learn to read and write every day.